Supply of Services - Terms and Conditions

 8.2 Subject to clause 8.1:

-(b) the Supplier’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract,
+(b) each party’s total liability to the other in respect of all other losses arising under or in connection with the Contract, whether in contract,

 tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the Charges paid by the Customer during the previous 12 months.